eXept Software AG Logo

 Represents a time/timestamp difference.

-The resolution is 1 ps.
+The resolution is 1 picosecond.

-However, such small timedurations are usually only created by physical computations
+However, such small timedurations are usually only created by physical computations (see goodies/physic),

 The typical OS-time resolution is in the milli- or microsecond range.

-External logging hardware may generate timestamps in the micro- or nanosecond range.
+External logging hardware may generate timestamps in the micro- or nanosecond range,

-Picosecond resolution should be good enough for almost any application (at least for the near future).
+and picosecond resolution should be good enough for almost any application (at least for the near future).

 Most timedurations only require/have millisecond resolution,